AQ / ISIL / A - EP 5

 Sanctions contribution

 UN designations remain an important instrument to stigmatize individuals associated with global terrorism, but the terrorist groups’ own actions and the repercussions from them appear to play a more important role in their degree of stigmatization (in the case of ISIL, military victories early in the episode, and effective use of the media have attracted support in some communities, but stigmatized the group in others).
-A decline in ISIL’s capacity to attract recruits is most associated with their military defeat and territorial losses in Iraq and Syria.
+The decline in ISIL’s capacity to attract recruits was most associated with their military defeat and territorial losses in Iraq and Syria.

 Overall